codebysandip/react-ssr/docs/getting-started.md

 Above command will remove git from your project.
 - Add git with following command:
 `git init`
-- Add your remote repository url
-`git remote set-url origin your-git-repository-url.git`
+- Add your remote repository url by running command `git remote set-url origin your-git-repository-url.git`

 Now you are all done to start development of your amazing React SSR project.